D4wnstar/aetherwisp/Electromagnetism/Electrodynamics/Fundamentals/Electromagnetic wave.md

 Perhaps unsurprisingly, the energy moves in the exact direction of the wave.
 Finally, the momentum density carried by the field is
 $$\mathbf{g}=\frac{u}{c}\hat{\mathbf{n}}$$

 Generally speaking though, electromagnetic wave [[Frequency|frequencies]] are *fast*.
 So fast in fact that any measurement done at a macroscopic level will surely encompass a large number of cycles of oscillation.
 As such, a reading of any of these quantities is going to be smeared across so many cycles it essentially just becomes the time average of the quantity.
 As such, it's in our interest to take a look at the mathematical predictions of these averages.
-Since the only variable part in these quantities is the square cosine, we just need its  average over a full cycle of [[period]] $T$:
+Since the only time-variable part in these quantities is the square cosine, we just need its  average over a full cycle of [[period]] $T$:
 $$\langle \cos ^{2}(\ldots) \rangle = \frac{1}{T}\int_{0}^{T}\cos ^{2}\left( \mathbf{k}\cdot \mathbf{r}- \frac{2\pi}{T} t+\varphi \right)dt=\frac{1}{2}$$
 Thus, the average energy density, Poynting vector and momentum density are
 $$\boxed{\langle u \rangle =\frac{\varepsilon_{0}}{2}E_{0}^{2},\quad \langle \mathbf{S} \rangle =\frac{\varepsilon_{0}c}{2}E_{0}^{2}\ \hat{\mathbf{n}},\quad \langle \mathbf{g} \rangle =\frac{\varepsilon_{0}}{2c}E_{0}^{2}\ \hat{\mathbf{n}}}$$